-This is the size of the tumour measured in centimeters (cm).
+This is the size of the tumour measured in centimetres (cm).
 The tumour is measured in three dimensions but only the largest dimension may be described in your pathology report.
 Only the invasive part of the tumour is used to determine the tumour stage (see Pathologic stage below).
 If some of the tumour is non-invasive, the invasive and non-invasive parts will be measured separately.

 There are different types of adenocarcinoma in the lung and each is called a histologic type.
 The histologic type of your tumour can only be determined after a sample of the tumour is examined under a microscope by your pathologist.
 The histologic type is based on the shape and size of the cancer cells and the way the cancer cells stick together.

 A tumour may be made up of just one histologic type or multiple histologic types may be seen in the same tumour.
 If multiple histologic types are seen, your pathology report will describe the percentage of the tumour made up by each type.
 The histologic type that makes up most of the tumour is called the predominant type (or predominant pattern).

 Some patterns, such as micropapillary and solid, are more likely to spread to lymph nodes or other tissues outside of the lungs.
 The spread of cancer cells to a lymph node or other part of the body is called metastasis.

 The most common histologic types of adenocarcinoma in the lung are:

 In some situations, more than one tumour is found when the lung tissue is examined under the microscope.
 When this happens, each tumour will be described separately in your report.

 There are two possible explanations for finding more than one tumour: